Timber header earns Arsenal crucial win over Chelsea

 Defender William Saliba had given Arsenal the lead in the 21st minute from a trademark corner routine.

-But it had looked as though an own goal by Piero Hincapie just before halftime would prove costly for the hosts until Timber came to their rescue.
+But it had looked as though an own goal by Piero Hincapie just before halftime would prove costly for the hosts until Timber came to their rescue, although it needed a superb last-gasp save by David Raya to preserve the points.

+"My heart almost stopped at the end," a relieved Arteta told reporters.
+"We had to go through difficult patches to earn the right to win the game.
+When you see how teams are playing, everyone is suffering."

-Chelsea, whose six-match unbeaten league sequence under new manager Liam Rosenior was halted, ended the match with 10 men after Pedro Neto was sent off for a second yellow card.
+Chelsea lost for the first time in seven league matches under new manager Liam Rosenior and suffered a seventh red card of the league season as Pedro Neto was dismissed in the 70th minute.

 CORNER KINGS

-It was not a fluent showing as they extended their unbeaten league run against Chelsea to nine games and they had to resort to the tactic that has served them so well this season.
+A grinding display extended their unbeaten league run against Chelsea to nine games as they resorted to the tactic that has served them so well this season.

-With both their goals coming from corners, Arsenal have now scored 16 times from that route this season in the Premier League, the joint-most by any side in a single campaign.
+Both their goals came from corners, meaning Arsenal have now scored 16 times from that route this season in the Premier League, the joint-most by any side in a single campaign.

-They were given a taste of their own medicine though with Hincapie's own goal also coming from a corner.

-There were puffed cheeks aplenty too as the referee blew the final whistle after a period of stoppage time that Arsenal spent hanging on against Chelsea's 10 men.
+There were puffed cheeks all around the ground as the referee blew the final whistle after a period of stoppage time that Arsenal spent hanging on against Chelsea's 10 men.

-Last weekend's drubbing of north London rivals Tottenham Hotspur had eased the mounting pressure after Arsenal's form had begun to waver in recent weeks.

-Arsenal got ahead when captain Bukayo Saka's deep corner was headed back across goal by Gabriel and fellow defender Saliba nodded goalwards with the ball going in off Chelsea's Mamadou Sarr, although Saliba was credited with the goal.
+Arsenal got ahead when captain Bukayo Saka's deep corner was headed across the six-yard area by Gabriel and fellow defender Saliba nodded goalwards with the ball going in off Chelsea's Mamadou Sarr, although Saliba was credited with the goal.

-They looked in control for much of the first half but wobbled before halftime as they fell foul of Chelsea's own set-piece acumen.
+They looked in control during the first half but wobbled before halftime as they got a taste of their own medicine.

-Arsenal keeper David Raya had just made a reflex save to keep out a header by Jorrel Hato but from an almost identical corner swung in by Reece James he was helpless as the ball skimmed off the head of Hincapie and into the net.
+Raya had just made a reflex save to keep out Jorrel Hato's header but from an almost identical corner swung in by Reece James he was helpless as the ball skimmed off the head of Hincapie and into the net.

 The nerves really began to fray in the second half as Chelsea looked the more threatening side with Enzo Fernandez forcing Raya to turn his low shot around the post and then Joao Pedro heading the resulting corner straight at him.

-When Rice's corner left Chelsea keeper Robert Sanchez floundering, Timber was there to restore Arsenal's lead.
+When Rice's corner left Chelsea keeper Robert Sanchez floundering, Timber restored Arsenal's lead and when Neto stupidly got himself sent off with a first a yellow card for dissent and another for a foul on Gabriel Martinelli it looked as though Arsenal could breathe easier.

-Neto was booked for dissent in the aftermath and three minutes later got himself sent off for a foul on Gabriel Martinelli.
-Yet Chelsea ended strongly and substitute Alejandro Garnacho almost snatched a point with his cross being clawed out by Raya before Liam Delap poked in from close range but Arsenal were saved by an offside flag.
+But Chelsea ended strongly and substitute Alejandro Garnacho's cross deceived everyone and was creeping in before Raya clawed it out.
+Even then there was more nail-biting as Liam Delap poked in from close range but Arsenal were saved by an offside flag rightfully shown against Joao Pedro.